 If you would like to receive confirmation that proposed works do not require listed building consent you can apply for a Certificate of Lawfulness.
 An application can be made online via the national Planning Portal; or the relevant national standard 1APP forms can be downloaded.

-If you have already carried out the works you may not use this process and will need to make a listed building consent application.
+If you have already carried out the works the law does not allow you to use this process or to apply for retrospective Listed Building Consent.